ychen5601/mips-platform-game/README.md

 The game leverages MIPS' capability to handle graphics in certain simulators and offers a unique assembly-level coding experience.
 The intricacies of game logic in MIPS assembly bring forth a deep appreciation for high-level programming languages.

-### 🤝 Contribution:

-We absolutely appreciate contributions!
-If you have any optimizations, level designs, or general improvements in mind, feel free to fork this repository, make your changes, and submit a pull request.

-### 📞 Support:

-Encounter issues or bugs?
-Raise an issue here on GitHub or contact [maintainer_email@example.com](mailto:maintainer_email@example.com) for support.

 ---